balena-io-modules/balena-procbots/README.md

 VersionBot can be configured via a `.procbots.yml` file present in any repository that it operates on.
 This alters the settings for it for working on that repository.
 Currently the configuration for VersionBot consists of the following properties:

-    `procbot.githubbot.versionbot.maintainers` - A list of Github user names that are authorised maintainers of the repository.
+    `procbot.versionbot.maintainers` - A list of Github user names that are authorised maintainers of the repository.
 The `procbots/versionbot/ready-to-merge` label will only be acted upon should a maintainer in this list have added the label.

 Example:

 ```
 procbot:
     minimum_version: 0.5
-    githubbot:
     versionbot:
         maintainers:
             - lekkas
             - hedss
 ```

 **Some Notes:**